-SA Objective Initial Score Supporting Information Residual Score Timing Uncertainty HSA1.23 ++ Each site is within 500m of numerous community facilities and areas, including open spaces, restaurants and public houses.
+SA Objective Score Supporting Information Uncertainty HSA1.23 Each site is within 500m of numerous community facilities and areas, including open spaces, restaurants and public houses.
 Each site is within 500m of the coast.
 There are car parking spaces at HSA1.9 and it is uncertain if this would have an adverse effect on the accessibility of the area for car users.
-HSA1.23 ++ Relevant C S Policies CS5: Connectivity; CS7: Quality of Design; CS11: Planning Obligations; CS11: Planning Obligations; CS15: He Education ealth and Relevant DM Policies DM37: Community Facilities, DM41: Transport Requirements for New Development HSA1.9 + Key The proposed residential development at HSA1.9 would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing HSA1.9 + 7 Economic Growth HSA1.23 ++ reasons: towards greater economic competitiveness.
+CS5: Connectivity: CS7: Quality of Design: CS11: Planning Obligations: CS11: Planning Obligations: CS15: Heal Relevant C S Policies CS5: Connectivity; CS7: Quality of Design; CS11: Planning Obligations; CS11: Planning Obligations; CS15: He Education ealth and Relevant D M Policies DM37: Community Facilities, DM41: Transport Requirements for New Development 7 Economic Growth Economic Growth HSA1.23 Key The proposed residential development at HSA1.9 would help to deliver new and high-quality accommodation in the Borough that not only provides a place for employees to live (and thus facilitates the growth and development of local businesses) but also helps to enhance the vitality and vibrancy of areas, thereby marketing the Borough as a place to live and work and contributing HSA1.9 + 7 reasons: towards greater economic competitiveness.
 HSA1.23 would include 190m 2 allocated for commercial/community space.
 This provision of employment land will have a positive impact on the Borough's economic growth.
-HSA1.23 ++ LT M Relevant C S Policies CS3: Economic Development and Growth Relevant DM Policies HSA1.9 + Key Both sites are brownfield locations.
+LT M Relevant CS Policies CS3: Economic Development and Growth Relevant D M Policies HSA1.9 + Key Both sites are brownfield locations.
 The proposed development here would be likely to have a HSA1.9 + 8 Sustainable Tourism HSA1.23 + reasons: minor positive effect on tourism through improving the visual amenity of the surrounding area.
 HSA1.23 + LT M Relevant C CS6: Green Infrastructure; CS7: Quality of Design Relevant D M Policies 9 Economic Inclusion HSA1.9 + HSA1.23 ++ Key reasons: HSA1.9 is proposed for residential development and are within 1km of the town centre and another local centre.
 New residents here would have excellent access to a broad range of employment opportunities.
 HSA1.23 is allocated as a mix use site with 190m2 allocated for commercial/community space.
 It is located in a highly accessible area and is considered to be very accessible for those from those most economically deprived locations in the Borough and is within 1km from the town centre and 500m of the closest local centre.
 HSA1.23 LT M